Some PMS symptoms improve with antidepressant: study

-Antidepressants are sometimes used to treat premenstrual syndrome, but how much help a woman might get depends on her specific symptoms, a U.S. study said.
+Antidepressants are sometimes used to treat premenstrual syndrome (PMS), but how much help a woman might get depends on her specific symptoms, a U.S. study said.

 Researchers at the University of Pennsylvania found that of 447 women in clinical trials testing sertraline (Zoloft) for PMS, those with "mixed" symptoms -- multiple physical and psychological symptoms -- were the most likely to see an improvement.